hitoshi-watase/sercrod/docs/reference/directives/import.md

 `*import` shares its depth tracking with `*include`:

-- Nablla maintains a numeric “include/import depth” in an internal WeakMap.
+- Sercrod maintains a numeric “include/import depth” in an internal WeakMap.
 - Each `*include` or `*import` increments the depth relative to the nearest ancestor `*include`/`*import`.

 Configuration: